Michelade: Catholic reaction

 In mid-1563, Damville, second son of Anne de Montmorency was appointed governor of Languedoc.
 He arrived in Nîmes with troops on 16 November and soon engineered a coup in favour of the Catholic party.
 The new consulate would be led by des Georges, a lawyer for the cathedral chapter.
 He set about re-establishing the Catholic presence in the city, with the mass being recited outside the cathedral every day.
 He was not insensitive to the precarity of his minority leadership.
 His council supported the removal of royal troops from the city and felt them an infraction on traditional civic liberty.
 No attempt was made to compensate the sacked monastery or buy back church property.

 When Charles IX passed through on the grand tour of France in 1564 he oversaw a second rigged election with Damville given the choice of candidate he desired for first consul.
 Damville selected de Gras, another lawyer for the Cathedral chapter.
 The new consulate was more radical, desiring the reclamation of church property and the removal of Protestants from the Présidial court.
 The crown refused to pay for the expense of reimbursing all those Protestants who would lose their titular property and so nothing came of that.
 Still on the tour in Toulouse, Charles IX decreed in March that benefices should be seized from churches that refused to celebrate the mass but also that Protestants should not be excluded from political office.
 That had little effect in Nîmes, where the Catholics lacked the ability to compel the Protestants to hand over the benefices, and the Protestants lacked the ability to make the council let them participate.

 In late 1565, another rigged election saw the more militant Catholics vent their frustration by selecting as their candidate the radical young de Rochette, a church lawyer, with the leadership of des Georges and de Gras, who, in their old age, had too many ties to the Protestant leadership to clamp down on them, being rejected.
-Mass was re-established in the Cathedral, but many of the canons hired to perform it were still too fearful to turn up on the day.
+Mass was re-established in the Cathedral, but many of the canons hired to say it were still too fearful to turn up on the day.
 In early 1567, the Corpus Christi procession was re-established.
 The Protestants, eager for compromise, proposed giving the seneschal de Senaterre oversight on the elections and an equally-shared consular leadership, but the Catholics rejected that attempted negotiation.
 On April 10, conscious of the spiralling political situation in France generally and the south of France in particular, Charles transferred policing powers to the consulate of Nîmes and several other towns, from the Présidial court, which further weakened them.